Atle Nymo- Saxophone

-IPA has released four- soon to be five records – and with the two latest- «I just did say something» and the brand new «Bashing Mushrooms» they are happily included on the great label Cuneiform:
+IPA has released five- soon to be six records – and with the three latest- «I just did say something», «Bashing Mushrooms» and the brand new «Grimsta» they are happily included on the great label Cuneiform:

 Scandinavian Supergroup I.P.A.
 Unleashes Unfettered Lyricism on

 A Rigorously Beautiful Sojourn Into Conscious and Subconscious Realms